 ● Keep a target of feeling tired in a good way after a workout

 ● In case you experience an increase in pain post-exercise, go easy and reduce the duration

 ● Unless you feel an increase in energy, do not try to increase the duration or intensity of your exercises

 ● Listen to your body

 Apart from the tips described above regarding how to exercise, another important thing to keep in mind is to stay positive.
 Negative thought patterns may trigger physical pain.
 Hence, it is important to maintain a positive frame of mind.
 Get in touch with like-minded individuals and seek out support groups for Fibromyalgia.
 Persistence and patience can enable you to fight the symptoms of Fibromyalgia successfully.

 Author Bio: Kunal Patel is a passionate entrepreneur, fascinated by the workings of the human body and natural solutions for common health problems.
-Copper Defence is his passion, and his life work in partnering with global brands to make these high-tech materials easily accessible for everyone.
+Copper Defence is his passion, and his life works in partnering with global brands to make these high-tech materials easily accessible for everyone.